Weldhappy/Weldhappy/README.md

 Where can I find more information about Weld?
 You can find more information at 🛢️https://diesel.rs

 The Open secret?
 We all need help to get out of here.
-Have fun, Little Mouse. :) Enjoy [Stability] Look to see beyond your whiskers.
+Have fun, Little Mouse. :) Enjoy [Muse] Look to see beyond your whiskers.